unifyai/binaries/README.md

 # Binaries

-This library contains all the binaries required for using ivy's transpiler with support across various environments.
+This library contains all the binaries required for using ivy's transpiler with support across various configurations.

-#### Supported Environments
+#### Supported Configurations

 | Python version | OS    | Architecture | File Name Suffix                    |